mleverance/sc_shell_lessons/04-pipes-filters.md

 > > Try it in the `data-shell/molecules` directory!

-## Show slide: processes using the shell
+## Show .ppt slide: processes using the shell
 Here's what actually happens behind the scenes when we create a pipe.
 When a computer runs a program --- any program --- it creates a **process** in memory to hold the program's software and its current state.